expo/create-react-native-app/CONTRIBUTING.md

 Run `yarn` in the repo root to install prettier.
 Use `yarn run format` before submitting any PRs to ensure consistent code style.

-You'll need to install dependencies in both `create-react-native-app` and `react-native-scripts` and also start the gulp builders in both.
+You'll need to install dependencies in both `create-react-native-app` and `react-native-scripts` and also start the watchers in both.
 It's also a good idea to tell npm/yarn that your local copy of react-native-scripts can be linked into projects where it's a dependency:

 ```
 # you may need to yarn unlink react-native-scripts before this will work